dngulin/ksi/Documentation~/borrow-checker-at-home.md

 Referencing rules are based on the `[DynSized]` type usage analysis.
 Any change to dynamically sized data can invalidate existing references.

-There are two reference safety cases:
+There are two reference invalidation cases:
 - Passing a mutable reference to `[DynSized]` data within the lifetime of a local reference that is derived from the same data:
     ```csharp